 Thinking like a mountain, for me was a metaphorical starting point.

-Many philosophers, ancient and contemporary as well as natural scientists etc. have been thinking on the place of humans in nature.
-The past years we have been able to follow up many discussions on the so called Anthroporocene which examines the influence of the humans on the natural conditions or natural disasters but it has been discussed controversially and critisized for overemphasizing influence of the humans as such.
-Now we find new proposals for example from Donna Harraway in her book STAYING WITH THE TROUBLE where she proposes a kind of making odd kinships, which means somethingl like making kinships with other species in order to get another interronnectednes with other beings.
+Many philosophers, ancient and contemporary as well as natural scientists, etc. have been thinking abou the place of humans in nature.
+In the past years, we have been able to follow up many discussions on the so-called Anthroporocene which examines the influence of humans on natural conditions or natural disasters but it has been discussed controversially and criticized for overemphasizing influence of the humans as such.
+Now we find new proposals for example from Donna Haraway in her book STAYING WITH THE TROUBLE where she proposes a kind of making odd kinships, which means something like making kinships with other species to get another interonnectedness with other beings.

 The video was installed at the storefront at Cultureland and could be listened from the street, Admiraal de Ruijterweg 181, Amsterdam.

 tags sediments of thouhghts, low resolution image, experimental,

 documentary, erosion, gravity